bvalot/panISa/README.rst

 Chromosome:
   chromosome id
-Left position:
+Stop position:
   position of the last base of the direct repeat and the left bondary of the potential IS
-Clipped reads left:
+Stop clipped reads:
-  number of clipped reads (left position)
+  number of clipped reads (stop position)
 Direct repeat:
   nucleotidic sequence of the direct repeat
-Right position:
+Start position:
   position of the first base of the direct repeat and the right bondary of the potential IS
-Clipped reads right:
+Start clipped reads:
-  number of clipped reads (right position)
+  number of clipped reads (start position)
 Inverted repeats:
   nucleotidic sequence of inverted repeats and their position IS left sequence: